gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 `gnokey` provides a way to create a transaction, sign it, and later broadcast it to a chain in the most secure fashion.
-This approach, while more complicated, grants full control and provides airgap support.
+This approach, while more complicated than the standard approach shown [in a previous tutorial](./state-changing-calls.md), grants full control and provides airgap support.

 The intended purpose of this functionality is to provide maximum security when signing and broadcasting a transaction.
 In practice, this procedure should take